alvarosf07/computer-science-DSA/2) Data Structures/1) Array/0) Foundational Problems/2) Implementations with Arrays.md

 # Implementations with Arrays
-Several abstract data structures (ADS) in data structure and algorithms (DSA) are commonly implemented using arrays:
+Several Abstract Data Structures (ADS) and Data Structures (DSA) are commonly implemented using arrays:

 ### Abstract Data Structures Implemented with Arrays:
   * **Lists -** Lists, such as dynamic arrays (ArrayList in Java, vector in C++), are often implemented using arrays.
 These resizable arrays allow for efficient element access and modification.